rizac/eGSIM/egsim/management/commands/README.md

 ### How to execute the commands

 Any command can be executed via `python manage.py <command_name>`.
-Currently, there is basically only one main management command of eGSIM, `initdb`, which can be executed on the terminal as follows:
+For all common maintenance operation, there is basically only one management command to call `initdb`, which can be executed on the terminal as follows:
 ```
 export DJANGO_SETTINGS_MODULE="egsim.settings_debug"; python manage.py initdb
 ```
 (`DJANGO_SETTINGS_MODULE` value must be changed in production)

-`initdb` is composed of several management subcommands which are described below (for details, type
+`initdb` is composed of several subcommands covering specific management tasks described below
-`python manage.py initdb --help`.
+(for details, type `python manage.py initdb --help`.
 To list all commands, type `python manage.py --help`)

 ### When to execute the commands